motzmartin/AlvesMusic/README.md

 python main.py
 ```

-If you’re using a virtual environment, make sure it’s activated before running the bot.
+If you're using a virtual environment, make sure it's activated before running the bot.

-### 🔹 Using `screen` to Keep the Bot Running (Linux)
+### Using `screen` to Keep the Bot Running (Linux)

 If you want to **keep the bot running even after closing your terminal**, you can use `screen`: